 - Copy the configuration.js file from <IAHome>\integrationservices\applications\sample-relevance-engine into <current integration folder>.

-- Using the instructions in the Integration Agent guide (or this KBA), create an encrypted password file containing the integration user's password in <current integration folder>.
+- Using the instructions in the Integration Agent docs (or this KBA), create an encrypted password file containing the integration user's password in <current integration folder>.

 - Open the configuration.js file in a text editor and make the following changes: